Integrations

 get_meeting_contextto check for existing content (could be user prep notes or another agent’s context) - Research attendees (from a CRM, email threads, past MimicScribe meetings, etc.)

-set_meeting_context— preserve any existing content verbatim at the top, append your additions below, and passtemplate_idto shape the post-meeting summary - When the user starts their next meeting, MimicScribe automatically injects the context and uses the template’s section structure for the summary
+set_meeting_context— preserve any existing content verbatim at the top, append your additions below, and passtemplate_idorsummary_formatto shape the summary - When the user starts their next meeting, MimicScribe automatically injects the context and applies the chosen view (or formatting rules) to the summary

 Important: set_meeting_context overwrites the entire context slot.
 If the user has already typed prep notes in the app and your agent doesn’t call get_meeting_context first, those notes will be lost.
 Agents should always read before writing.

-Template semantics on re-writes: When you omit template_id, any previously-selected template is preserved — a safe default for get → append → set flows.
-Pass an empty string to explicitly clear the template and fall back to the global default summary format.
-Passing an unknown UUID returns an error; always source ids from list_templates rather than hardcoding.
-A user who taps a template chip in the app is always respected at meeting start — agent-staged ids only apply when the user hasn’t made a pick.
+View and format semantics on re-writes: When you omit template_id (or summary_format), any previously-staged value is preserved — a safe default for get → append → set flows.
+Pass an empty string to explicitly clear it and fall back to the global default.
+A template_id that isn’t a known view returns an error; always source ids from list_templates rather than hardcoding.
+If both template_id and summary_format are set, the saved view wins.
+A view the user picks in the app is always respected at meeting start — agent-staged values only apply when the user hasn’t made a pick.

 Context set by agents expires after 3 hours by default (configurable via ttl_minutes, max 24 hours).
 Prep notes saved by the user via the app do not expire.
 The maximum context size is 50,000 characters.
 Only one slot of context exists at a time — setting new context overwrites whatever was there.
 The context is cleared when a meeting ends and won’t carry over to subsequent meetings.